emlearn/emlearn-micropython/paper/paper.md

 we show how data from accelerometer can be used to recognize human activities.
 This can be deployed for example in a fitness bracelet or smartphone.

-The data is taken from the AMAP2 Physical Activity Monitoring dataset[@pamap2_dataset].
+The data is taken from the PAMAP2 Physical Activity Monitoring dataset[@pamap2_dataset].
-Tri-axial data stream from the wrist-mounted accelerometer is split into consecutive fixed-length windows of 128 samples.
+Tri-axial data stream from the wrist-mounted accelerometer is split into consecutive fixed-length windows.
 Each window is then processed using Fast Fourier Transform (with `emlearn_fft`), to extract the energy at frequencies characteristic of walking and running.
 These features are then classified using a Random Forest Classifier (with `emlearn_trees`).